spryker/spryker-docs/docs/scos/user/features/202200.0/configurable-product-feature-overview.md

 ### Configuring a configurable product

 To configure a product, from the *Product Details* page, a customer opens a product configurator by clicking the **Configure** button.
-The, they are redirected back to the product details page and can add the configured product to the wishlist or cart.
+Then, they are redirected back to the product details page and can add the configured product to the wishlist or cart.

 ![configure-button-on-product-details-page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Product/Configurable+Product+feature+overview/configure-button-on-product-details-page.png)